[Editor’s note: This story was originally published in September 2018. It has since been updated and republished.]

 But that theory hasn’t fully materialized into reality.

 The result?
 Utility stocks haven’t lost their shine.
-With inflation relatively contained and investors ducking into safety, stocks in utilities are still attractive assets to own for yield hunters.
-That is why the Utilities Select Sector SPDR ETF (NYSEARCA:XLU) finished the past month up 2.3%.compared to the S&P 500’s loss of 83 basis points.
+With inflation relatively contained and investors ducking into safety, stocks in utilities are still attractive assets to own for dividend yield hunters.
+Utilities Select Sector SPDR Fund(NYSE: XLU), a utilities ETF, has jumped 13.5% in 2019.

 The markets’ recent volatility has contributed to the XLU’s gain, as investors flee toward any safe haven.
 Not to mention, a number of other catalysts are in play.
 Inflation isn’t soaring higher because technology giants are suppressing inflationary pressures (just think about the downward pressure Amazon (NASDAQ:AMZN) is putting on all consumer goods prices).
 This trend won’t reverse any time soon, and thus, inflationary pressures should remain subdued for the foreseeable future.
 With those forces subdued, utility stocks have room to rally.